mattscilipoti/gyst/_posts/2011-05-23-personal-and-project-gh_pages-can-get-along.md

 ---
+layout: post
-title: Day 7 - Personal and Project gh_pages can get along (with a Custom Domain)
+title: Day 7a - Personal and Project gh_pages can get along
 ---

 Back to basics
 --------------

-Basic routing anyway.
+Back to basic routing anyway.
 My "normal" blog is a personal gh_pages at mattscilipoti.github.com.
 Following the directions, I had created a CNAME file to use a custom domain "blog.clearto.me".
 Unfortunately, this also caused the project gh_pages to have the custom domain.
 To